Nanoramic to Showcase Breakthrough EV Battery Technology at AABC US | AltEnergyMag

 On December 8th at 9:40am (PST), Nicolò Brambilla, Chief Technology Officer of Nanoramic, will present "Silicon-Dominant Anodes and NMC Cathodes Produced with an NMP-free PVDF-free Process for High Energy Li-ion Batteries" as part of the "Battery Chemistries for Automotive Applications" presentation track.

 In his talk, Brambilla will discuss the capabilities of Neocarbonix At The Core.
-This technology can reduce electric vehicle (EV) battery costs to an unprecedented $50/kWh and deliver high energy densities exceeding 350 Wh/kg depending on active materials.
+This technology can reduce electric vehicle (EV) battery costs to an unprecedented $50/kWh in multi-layer LFP cells and boost energy density to 850 Wh/L in multi-layer NMC cells.
 It enables Tier-I battery manufacturers and automotive OEMs to achieve next-generation battery performance, while using existing equipment and manufacturing processes.

 At the conference's exhibition, Nanoramic will showcase Neocarbonix At The Core at Booth 328.
 Visitors will have the opportunity to learn more about the technology and its applications across lithium-ion batteries, solid state batteries, and ultracapacitors.